 Vitamin B1 is an important part of the diet for a number of reasons; it can help protect and prevent complications in brain function, the nervous system, your muscles, heart and stomach.
 It is particularly good at preventing diseases like Beriberi which is a disorder of the heart, nerves and digestive system.

-Touched upon above, if you are deficient in vitamin B1 you risk contracting Beriberi which affects your nervous and circulatory systems, and can even lead to heart failure.
+As mentioned above, if you are deficient in vitamin B1 you risk contracting Beriberi which affects your nervous and circulatory systems, and can even lead to heart failure.
 It can also lead to muscle weakness and wastage.

 The best way to see if you are converting the vitamins out of your diet properly is with a DNA test.
 Explore the NGX website and pick up a DNA test to understand how your body operates at a genetic level.